 - Dining on Borgo San Jacopo: many of this area’s great restaurants are on the narrow street of Borgo San Jacopo, including a Michelin-starred restaurant called Ristorante Borgo San Jacopo

 As usual, this is another great neighborhood to visit, no matter where you’re staying, so don’t hesitate to cross one of the bridges!
 There are some great hotels and rentals in Santo Spirito as well, such as:

-- Best Mid-Range Hotel in the Santo Spirito area: Ponte Vecchio Suites & Spa – This boutique hotel has resort amenities like a high-end gym, sauna, Turkish bath, and hot tub, as well as Nespresso machines in each room.
+- Mid-Range Hotel in the Santo Spirito area: Ponte Vecchio Suites & Spa – This boutique hotel has resort amenities like a high-end gym, sauna, Turkish bath, and hot tub, as well as Nespresso machines in each room.

-- Best Luxury Hotel in the Santo Spirito area: Hotel Lungarno – A super-luxurious, riverfront boutique hotel with views of Ponte Vecchio and a Michelin-starred restaurant on site.
+- Luxury Hotel in the Santo Spirito area: Hotel Lungarno – A super-luxurious, riverfront boutique hotel with views of Ponte Vecchio and a Michelin-starred restaurant on site.

-- Best Vacation Rental in the Santo Spirito area: Apartment Near Ponte Vecchio – A vacation rental like this one is the best way to stay on a budget in Santo Spirito, and you’ll get a ton of extra space.
+- Vacation Rental in the Santo Spirito area: Apartment Near Ponte Vecchio – A vacation rental like this one is the best way to stay on a budget in Santo Spirito, and you’ll get a ton of extra space.

 To the east of Santo Spirito is the smaller and quieter neighborhood of San Niccolò.
-It’s a narrow area along the river running from Ponte Vecchio to the bridge of San Niccolò and is rather residential.
+It’s a narrow area along the river from Ponte Vecchio to the bridge of San Niccolò and is rather residential.

 That’s why we’d call San Niccolò a great location for seasoned travelers who don’t need to be in the center of all the action and who like to appreciate a local neighborhood.
 There isn’t a huge range of hotels here, but there are a number of vacation rentals, which should also match the preferences of a seasoned traveler.